A quick guide to visiting South Molle Island in the Whitsundays. Includes how to get here, what to expect, and photography from my trip.

 South Molle Island is a small 4.5 square kilometer island located just a few hours from Airlie Beach and Shute Harbour.

-The island was a popular tourist attraction in the 50s and 60s due to the now abandoned Bauer Bay Resort
+The island was a popular tourist attraction in the 50s and 60s that would attract many visitors to the now-abandoned Bauer Bay Resort.
+These days, the island is very quiet, offering visitors a unique Whitsunday Island experience away from the crowds.

-The Molle group of islands are conveniently located in the heart of the Whitsundays.
+The Molle group of islands is conveniently located in the heart of the Whitsundays.
 South Molle is the largest of the four, with North Molle and Mid Molle just to the north.

 During low tide, the water drops and you are able to walk across to Mid Molle Island.